metric-space/keypoints-detector-JAX/README.md

 ![eval-20](./resources/eval/eval_34.png)

-Not bad for about 100 steps of training and 18000 split 8:2 between training and eval (takes about 10 minutes on a machines for 3060 Nvidia GPU)
+Not bad for about 100 steps of training and 18000 split 8:2 between training and eval (takes about 10 minutes on a machine with a 3060 Nvidia GPU)

 The interesting part of this is the [Hourglass architecture]() with a convolution head